techdivision/import-docs/pages/02.getting-started/03.configuration/default.38.md

 }
 ```

-This will override the system logger, as the name is `system`, and set the default log level to **debug**.
+This will add a mail logger and set the default log level to **error**.

 #### Cache